A topic from the subject of Experimentation in Chemistry.

 Main Concepts:

-• Radiation: Nuclear reactions emit various types of radiation, including alpha particles, beta particles, and gamma rays.
+• Radiation: Nuclear reactions emit various types of radiation, including alpha particles (α), beta particles (β), and gamma rays (γ).
+These differ in their penetrating power and ionizing ability.

-• Nuclear Reactions: Reactions involving the nuclei of atoms, such as fission, fusion, and nuclear bombardment.
+• Nuclear Reactions: Reactions involving the nuclei of atoms, such as fission (splitting of a heavy nucleus), fusion (combining of light nuclei), and nuclear bombardment (inducing reactions by bombarding nuclei with particles).

-• Nuclear Spectroscopy: The study of the energy levels and transitions of atomic nuclei using radiation detectors.
+• Nuclear Spectroscopy: The study of the energy levels and transitions of atomic nuclei using radiation detectors, such as Geiger counters and scintillation detectors.
+This allows for the identification of isotopes and the measurement of radiation levels.

 Introduction to Nuclear Chemistry Experiments